MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-ruby-version-v0.md

 **`versionSpec`** - **Version spec**<br>
 `string`.
 Required.
 Default value: `>= 2.4`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the version range or an exact version of a Ruby version to use.
+Specifies the version range or a version of a Ruby version to use.
 <!-- :::editable-content-end::: -->
 <br>